suraticl/suraticl.github.io/README.md

 # Surafel Nigusie's Portfolio

 Welcome to my portfolio!

 I'm Surafel Nigusie, a passionate software developer with expertise in blockchain technology.
 This portfolio showcases some of the projects I've worked on, highlighting my skills and experience in software development.

 ## Projects

-### Project 1: [Project Name]
+### Project 1: Mini Pay

 - **Description**: Brief description of the project.
 - **Technologies**: List of technologies/languages used.